 As mentioned, fluoride is found in foods and in water.
 It can also be directly applied to the teeth through fluoridated toothpastes and mouth rinses.
 Mouth rinses containing fluoride in lower strengths are available over-the-counter; stronger concentrations require a doctor's prescription.

-A dentist in his or her office can also apply fluoride to the teeth as a gel, foam, or varnish.
+A dentist in their office can also apply fluoride to the teeth as a gel, foam, or varnish.
 These treatments contain a much higher level of fluoride than the amount found in toothpastes and mouth rinses.
 Varnishes are painted on the teeth; foams are put into a mouth guard, which is applied to the teeth for one to four minutes; gels can be painted on or applied via a mouth guard.

 Fluoride supplements are also available as liquids and tablets and must be prescribed by your dentist, pediatrician, or family doctor.